Codax2000/comms-library/README.md

 # Communcations Library

+This library is meant to abstract away many of the tedious parts of simulating communications systems, leaving nothing left but an elegant interface to calculate high-level abstractions such as bit or symbol error rates, energy per bit and plot as necessary.
+The goal is to be able to plot and calculate anything necessary when dealing with communication systems without having to sift through a lot of tedious environment variables at the top level.

+There are a series of blocks that can be connected and used together to simulate a variety of communcations systems, assuming 1D or 2D signal space.

 This is meant to be a Python library that I can deploy to Anaconda for general use.
-There are a series of blocks that can be connected and used together to simulate a variety of communcations systems, assuming 1D or 2D signal space.

 ## Included blocks
 Here is a list of the classes and their methods.
 Note that these are all